NeverRanked · First 30 days

 Day 4

-First daily measurement run
+First baseline measurement run

 Your side: nothing required.
 Our side: scheduled cron + monitoring.